-Fiona has been a compulsive scribbler since childhood, but being widowed in her forties was the catalyst for deciding it was time to take her writing more seriously.
-Her first book, written whilst completing an MA in Creative & Life Writing from Goldsmiths where she was shortlisted for the Pat Kavanagh Prize.
+Fiona has been a compulsive scribbler since childhood.
+She has an MA in Creative & Life Writing from Goldsmiths where she was shortlisted for the Pat Kavanagh Prize.
 In 2018 she was awarded an Arts Council England Developing Your Creative Practice grant to complete a work of life writing, which is moving towards publication.
 She co-founded Word After Word to share her love of writing and language with others.

 “What I love about teaching creative writing is nurturing new talent, supporting writers as they develop a voice and watching them gain in confidence as they begin to express themselves fully on the page.
 I think writing has a huge role to play in developing creativity in the most general sense, plus (although some struggling writers might disagree) I think it’s good for your health!
 I’m particularly interested in writing for wellbeing and using this as a practice to support people at times of transition in their lives.”

 Alongside her writing practice Fiona has worked in the arts since 1995 as a producer, fundraiser and arts consultant, collaborating with, producing and mentoring world-class national and international artists in contemporary dance, music and theatre, curating and programming contemporary music, and supporting organisations across art forms.